Gail Dodge, Dean

 Graduate Writing Proficiency

-Further, students may be removed from the program when they earn (1) a grade of C or lower in two courses in the pre-core, or (2) a grade of C or lower in two courses in the core and elective coursework, or (3) a failing grade (F) in any course work.
+Further, students may be removed from the program when they earn (1) a grade of C or lower in two courses in the pre-core, or (2) a grade of C or lower in two courses in the core and elective coursework, or (3) a failing grade (F) in any course.

 B.S. to M.P.A.
 (Master of Public Administration) Linked Program

 The linked B.S. to M.P.A. program provides qualified Old Dominion University undergraduate students with the opportunity to earn a master's degree in public administration while taking credits in the M.P.A. program as an undergraduate student.
 The program is designed for highly motivated students with the desire to immediately continue their education after the bachelor's degree.
 The program is especially relevant to individuals seeking to work (or currently working) in the public or non-profit sectors, but is suitable for students from any undergraduate major.
 Graduate courses may be taken during the fall and spring semester of the student's senior undergraduate year.
 Up to 12 graduate credits can count toward both the undergraduate and graduate degree and can meet upper-level General Education requirements.
 After receiving the undergraduate degree, a student will continue with the M.P.A. program, taking M.P.A. courses until completing the required 39 credit hours.
-Students in the linked program must earn a minimum of 150 credit hours (120 for the undergraduate degree and 30 for the graduate degree).
+Students in the linked program must earn a minimum of 150 credit hours (120 discrete credit hours for the undergraduate degree and 30 discrete credit hours for the graduate degree).

 A potential candidate will have: